Interest rates in 2025: When will interest rates go down?

 Why are interest rates so high?

-After a prolonged period when the cash rate was historically low – in early 2021, it dropped to just 0.1 per cent – the RBA started lifting it in response to rising inflation.
+After a prolonged period of historically low cash rates – in early 2021, it dropped to just 0.1 per cent – the RBA started raising it in response to rising inflation.

 The most well-known indicator of inflation is the consumer price index (CPI), which captures price changes for the goods and services that households typically buy.
-In 2022, the annual CPI peaked at 7.8 per cent, as more and more Australian households felt the financial sting of rising living costs.
+In 2022, the annual CPI peaked at 7.8 per cent as more Australian households felt the financial sting of rising living costs.

 The RBA’s goal is to keep this figure between 2 and 3 per cent.